Islamabad Police conduct flag march

 SSP Islamabad further said that purpose of this flag march was to show preparations of police and other law enforcement agencies during Muhram-ul-Haram to counter any challenge and maintain peace in the city.

 He also directed all the SDPOs and the SHOs to make effective security arrangements in that regard in their respective areas.
-He added that Islamabad Police would maintain a close liaison with peace committees and organisers of Muharram Majalis and processions.
 He also directed for combing and search operation in Afghan as well as other slum areas and to maintain high vigilance at entry and exit points of the city.

 The flag march was conducted under the supervision of SP (Industrial Area) Hassam bin Iqbal and was participated by all SDPOs and SHOs of Industrial Zone, Islamabad Traffic Police, Police Commandos, Rescue 15 police and police patrolling officials.